jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+The E major shape is normally the first barre chord learned by beginning guitarists, in order to play an F major chord.

 **Practice the E shape with primary chords in the key of C major:**

 | 6th string root on fret | Note | Shape  | Chord |